raspberrypilearning/fl-programming-robotics/docs/week-1/fl-progrobot-w1-step04.md

-[comment]: # (
-Is this step open?
-Y/N
-If so, short description of this step:
-Related links:
-Related files:
-)

 ## Raspberry Pi and General-Purpose Input/Output

 Robots are able to sense and interact with the environment through a wide range of components.